 Fact Opinion

 Tigers' anatomy

-Where they live •
+Where they live

 What they eat

-Their teeth 200
+Their teeth

 Tigers are frightening creatures

-Different kinds of tigers - JAN THE
+Different kinds of tigers

 Toy tigers are my favourite toys

-5 × 300
+Cul

-et's write Read this passage.
+Read this passage.

 Lack of exercise and overeating is bad for us.
 You should walk for at least half an hour every day.
 Lack of exercise can cause lung problems, heart problems and obesity.
 If you eat badly and you don't exercise you can get very sick.
 It is important to eat proteins, carbohydrates, fruit and vegetables every day.
 Chocolate isn't good to eat, and sweets and cold drinks are bad for your teeth.